-The TOE must ensure the confidentiality of the sensitive biometric reference data (EF.DG3 and EF.DG4) by granting read access only to authorized Extended Inspection Systems.
-The authorization of the inspection system is drawn from the Inspection System Certificate used for the successful authentication and shall be a non-strict subset of the authorization defined in the Document Verifier Certificate in the certificate chain to the Country Verifier Certification Authority of the issuing State or Organisation.
+OT.Sens_Data_Conf Confidentiality of sensitive biometric reference data inspection system is drawn from the Inspection System Certificate used for the successful authentication and shall be a non-strict subset of the authorization defined in the Document Verifier Certificate in the certificate chain to the Country Verifier Certification Authority of the issuing State or Organisation.
 The TOE must ensure the confidentiality of the logical travel document data during their transmission to the Extended Inspection System.
 The confidentiality of the sensitive biometric reference data shall be protected against attacks with high attack potential.